 It is not uncommon for stage 2 patients to also be recommended for chemotherapy since metastasized cancer cannot always be seen macroscopically and may remain even after surgery.

-Stage 3 lung cancer is divided into subcategories depending on the tumor size, and how much it has spread.
+Stage 3 lung cancer is divided into subcategories depending on the tumor size and how much it has spread.
 In this stage it is important to determine if the metastases are bilateral (on both sides of the chest), or unilateral (only one side of the chest) since this has great prognostic value.

 Once the disease has already spread, remission is difficult to reach since the possibility of surgical removal is no longer available.
-Watch out for risk factors such as smoking, asbestos exposure, and previous cases in your family.
+Watch out for risk factors, such as smoking, asbestos exposure and previous cases in your family.

-Smoking and exposure to asbestos remain the leading risk factors for developing lung cancer.
+Smoking and exposure to asbestos are the leading risk factors for developing lung cancer.
 It is worth discussing smoking cessation programs with your primary care physician, as they will help you.
 Take measures that are in your control as early as possible.